Is the glass half-empty or half-full?

 Changing perspective also applies to shifting the locus of control.
 Switching the locus from external (like seeing things as difficult circumstances) to internal (like reshaping mental strength and re-strategizing) helps reduce stress and boost work performance.

-Instead of viewing your past hardships as trauma that you can’t let go of, choose to see them as times when you were put to test.
+Instead of viewing your past hardships as trauma that you can’t let go of, choose to see them as times when you were put to the test.
 Rethink them as opportunities for personal growth and self-exploration.

 You can also develop a more resilient mindset through emotional regulation.
 Emotion regulation, as is well known, plays a central role in mood and disruptive problems in children.

-With practice, you can train yourself to respond to environmental stressors after engaging your higher thinking.
 It helps you evaluate your progress and momentum realistically, which is far superior to a reactive, albeit positive, bravado.

 5. Imagining Bad Times Before They Happen

 Rather than avoiding them, as the glass-half-full approach suggests, developing resilience as a skill requires facing troubles and hardships.
-The way you handle your negative emotions in response to adversity determines your future resilience.

 However, if you want to prepare yourself for the more distressing periods of life—the ones you don’t want to face at all—you can employ what the Stoics called Premeditatio Malorum (“premeditation of evils”).

-For instance, if you meditate on losing the things you cherish most, you’ll have already been acquainted yourself with the accompanying feelings of despair and grief if such misfortune does befall you.
+For instance, if you meditate on losing the things you cherish most, you’ll have already acquainted yourself with the accompanying feelings of despair and grief if such misfortune does befall you.

 Won’t the visualizing of failures and other evils breed in you a dark pessimism?
 No, not necessarily.
 While it’s common for some cultures to assume this outcome, others believe otherwise.